huggingface/blog/ryght-case-study.md

 > [!NOTE] This is a guest blog post by the Ryght team.

-> ##### *Our partnership with Hugging Face's expert support has played a crucial role in expediting the development of our generative AI platform.
-The rapidly evolving landscape of AI has the potential to revolutionize our industry, and Hugging Face’s highly performant and enterprise-ready Text Generation Inference (TGI) and Text Embeddings Inference (TEI) services are game changers in their own right. - [Johnny Crupi, CTO](https://www.linkedin.com/in/johncrupi/) at [Ryght](http://www.ryght.ai/?utm_campaign=hf&utm_source=hf_blog)*

 ## Who is Ryght?

 Ryght is building an enterprise-grade generative AI platform tailored for the healthcare and life sciences sectors.
 Today is their official launch of [Ryght Preview](https://www.ryght.ai/signup?utm_campaign=Preview%20Launch%20April%2016%2C%2024&utm_source=Huggging%20Face%20Blog%20-%20Preview%20Launch%20Sign%20Up), now publicly available for all.